 This initiative connects or co-locates effective mental health services with schools and students at the local level.
 This project has proven particularly effective in reaching children who have never accessed mental health services.
 Many children with serious mental health needs were first identified through this program, including 47.5 percent of children who met the criteria for SED (12,289 children total).
 This increased access was particularly important for students from cultural and ethnic minority communities.
 Overall, students of color served were significantly more likely to be accessing mental health services for the first time compared to white students (58% to 52%).

 Statewide School Mental Health Conference

-Please join us for the 2017 Minnesota school mental health conference.
-We have dates tentatively scheduled for Wednesday, November 8th – Friday, November 10th.
+Please join us for the 2nd Annual Minnesota School Mental Health Conference from November 8-10, 2017.
 The location will be announced once the RFP process is finalized.

 This year's conference theme will be "Everyday Tools to Build Resiliency".